-Learn to play Robin Hood on one acoustic guitar!
+Learn how to play Robin Hood on one acoustic guitar!

-To get the TAB for what happens in the video and learn how to arrange a song like this, take the Beginner Guitar Course.
+To get the TAB for what happens in the video and learn how to arrange a song like this, take the beginner course.

-These are the chords played in ‘Robin Hood’ by Ocean Colour Scene:
+These are the chords played in ‘Robin Hood’.

 | G D/F# | Em D | C | Dsus4 D |

 | G | D/F# | Em | A | C | Dsus4 | C | D |

 | G D/F# | C A | A |

 | C | D | x2